 Note: estimates of central bank assets as a pc of GDP in Q2 2020 were inflated by the sharp drop in nominal GDP in that quarter: conversely, declines in estimates of central bank assets as a pc of GDP in Q3 2020 are in large part due to rebounds in nominal GDP.
-Sources: US Federal Reserve; European Central Bank; Bank of Canada; national statistical agencies; Corinna.
+Sources: US Federal Reserve; European Central Bank; Bank of Landar; Bank of Canadar; national statistical agencies; Corinna.
 Return to "What's New".